tvdboom/ATOM/docs_sources/user_guide/predicting.md

 After training a model, you probably want to make predictions on new, unseen data.
-Just like a sklearn estimator, you can call the prediction methods from the model, e.g. `atom.tree.predict(X)`.
+Just like a sklearn estimator, you can call the prediction methods from the model, e.g. `#!python atom.tree.predict(X)`.

 All prediction methods transform the provided data through the pipeline in the model's branch before making the predictions.
 Transformers that should only be applied on the training set are excluded from this step (e.g. outlier pruning or class balancing).

-The available prediction methods are the most common methods for estimators in sklearn's API:
+The available prediction methods are the standard methods for estimators in sklearn's and sktime's API.

+For classification and regression tasks:

-:: atom.basemodel:BaseModel
+:: atom.models:AdaBoost
     :: methods:
         toc_only: True
         include: